 For some plumbing repairs in Boston, homeowners can effectively service and maintain their own systems.
 In other cases, the repair may be too large, complicated or dangerous to attempt on your own.
 In addition, some repairs require special tools or skills to complete.
-Today, we’ll focus on the difference between repairs homeowners can do without assistance and help you to determine those repairs that should be evaluated or completed by a trained plumbing professional.
+Today, we’ll focus on the difference between repairs homeowners can do without assistance and help you to determine those repairs that should be evaluated or completed by a trained plumber.

 As a general rule, repairs that involve the “clean” side of your plumbing system – that is, the clean water supply – are good candidates for a DIY repair, as long as the fixtures and supply lines are reasonably accessible.
 Repairs that involve sewer lines, or those that involve specialized equipment like hot water heaters or boilers, are much less likely to be completed successfully by a homeowner, partially because these repairs may involve health and safety hazards, or require specialized tools and skills to successfully complete the repairs.
 In addition, these repairs may also require interaction with municipal water and sewer authorities, dig permits and other special handling.